southrivertech/titansyslog.pub/cloud-marketplace/linux-x64/gettingstarted.md

 ## Usage Instructions / Getting Started

 1) Connect securely to your vm instance over SSH using your own keypair.
-2) Once you are connected to the instance terminal session the initial Titan SysLog administrator account needs to be configured.
-To configure the Titan SysLog administrator account, use the following command and supply your new administrator credentials.
+2) Once you are connected to the instance terminal session the initial Titan Syslog administrator account needs to be configured.
+To configure the Titan Syslog administrator account, use the following command and supply your new administrator credentials.
 It's imporant to use a complex password consisting of a minimum of 8 characters in length, both upper and lower case, one or more numbers, and one or more special characters consisting of the following characters "(~!@#$%^&*_-+=`|\\(){}[]:;\"'<>,.?/)", and it must not included the username in the password.

 ```
 sudo /opt/southriver/slserver/slserver /LASINIT /username='<admin-username>' /password='<admin-password>'
 ```
 3) After the password hase been created you can hit control+c to return to the shell.

-4) Once the Titan SysLog administrative credentials have been established you can now connect to the Titan SysLog web-based admin console through your web-browser by pointing it to https://`<ipaddress>`:44443.
+4) Once the Titan Syslog administrative credentials have been established you can now connect to the Titan Syslog web-based admin console through your web-browser by pointing it to https://`<ipaddress>`:44443.
 Note that this is a secure connection.
-However, since Titan SysLog is using a temporary certificate, you will see a security warning in the browser.
-Proceed past the security warning and log in to the Titan SysLog Server Admin console.
-At this point you will be able to configure the Titan SysLog application including adding your own TLS certificate if you wish.
+However, since Titan Syslog is using a temporary certificate, you will see a security warning in the browser.
+Proceed past the security warning and log in to the Titan Syslog Server Admin console.
+At this point you will be able to configure the Titan Syslog application including adding your own TLS certificate if you wish.
 To import your own certificate click on "Manage Certificate" in the "Local Domain" section to import your certificate, then select this certificate from the list in the domain dialog (click on edit action).

-## Features of Titan SysLog Server
+## Features of Titan Syslog Server

 Titan Syslog Server can be used to monitor your servers and collect, monitor and analyze syslog messages sent from clients.

 ## Events

-You can configure Titan SysLog server with events that can trigger when certain sys log messages are received that either contain a keyword or phrase, or certain error code, or error level and then perform various actions:
+You can configure Titan Syslog server with events that can trigger when certain sys log messages are received that either contain a keyword or phrase, or certain error code, or error level and then perform various actions:

 1. Send an email when a syslog message is received.
 2. Spawn a task or script to perform an action